What We Believe

-the Bible to be God’s inspired and inerrant Word.
+The Bible is God’s inspired and inerrant Word.
 For us as a community of believers, the Bible is our ultimate and infallible authority in faith and practice.

-that this Triune God is omnipotent, that is, He is all powerful.
+The triune God is omnipotent, and all powerful.
 He is omnipresent, that is, He is present throughout all Creation but not limited by it.
 He is omniscient, that is, nothing is hidden from His sight.
 In all things God is limited by nothing other than His own nature and character.

-that Christ Jesus is Immanuel – God with us in human flesh – one person with two natures, one fully divine and the other fully human.
+Christ Jesus is Immanuel – God with us in human flesh – one person with two natures, truly divine and truly human.
 We confess Jesus Christ’s virgin birth, His sinless life, His miracles, His vicarious and atoning death through His shed blood, His bodily resurrection from the dead, His ascension to the right hand of the Father and His personal return in power and glory.

-that because of Adam’s sin all mankind is in rebellion against God.
+Adam’s sin made mankind guilty and rebellious against God.
 Man is guilty with Adam and adds to his own sin daily.
 For the salvation of such lost and sinful men, conversion and repentance worked in the heart by the Holy Spirit is essential.

-in the present ministry of the Holy Spirit, Who lives in the hearts of Believers and enables them live a godly life in the service of the Triune God.
+The Holy Spirit, who lives in the hearts of believers enables them to live a godly life in the service of the Triune God.

-in the resurrection of both the saved and lost; those who are saved are resurrected to eternal life, and those who are lost are resurrected to eternal judgement.
+The resurrection of the body.
+Those who are saved are resurrected to eternal life, and those who are lost are resurrected to eternal judgement.

-in the spiritual unity of all true believers in our Lord Jesus Christ will be in spiritual unity.
+That all true believers in our Lord Jesus Christ will be in spiritual unity.

 three forms of unity